rasterm/rasterm/docs/COLOR.md

 after a clear scene cut.
 Ordered Bayer dithering stays anchored to pixel positions, so the same frame produces the same bytes even after another frame appears between repeats.
 This avoids random flicker, although shallow gradients can still show normal color bands.

+High quality packed frames reserve register 0 and use up to 255 content adaptive colors.
+Floyd Steinberg error is diffused against that selected palette rather than an unrelated uniform RGB grid.
+Deterministic decoded fixtures cap mean channel error at 8 for gradients, 6 for skin tones and dark scenes, 2 for UI imagery, 18 for high motion noise, and 10 for photographic content.
+Absolute signed channel bias is capped at 2 for every fixture.

 ## Expected Limitations